 Any student of Boston’s history knows that the city’s streets have often had multiple names, which changed and changed again until 1708.

-Sometimes the streets themselves disappear, as happened to many in the old West End.
+Sometimes the streets themselves disappeared, as happened to many in the old West End.
 More often, a long street assimilated several shorter names.
-Occasionally, a street disappeared and a new one re-appeared later in another place but with the same name.
+Occasionally, a street vanished and a new one re-appeared later in another place but with the same name.

 Back Street in the North End

 This disappearing act happened with Boston’s Back Street.
 The original Back Street extended through the North End.
 Laid out in 1666, it ran partially through the land of John Farniseed and went from there “to the cross highway leading to the Burying Ground.”
 We now call this Charter Street going up to Copp’s Hill Cemetery.

 Mr. Farniseed owned the land from Hanover Street to the mill pond near Cross Street, which was divided by a lane that, as was typical of Colonial Boston, had many different monikers.
 These included: “Street leading from the brick kilns towards Winnissimet Ferry” and “The lane leading toward Mrs. Carwithys house.”
 From Prince Street east to Charter Street it was known as Green Lane.

 In 1708, when the city stabilized its street names, Back Street stretched from Prince Street to the bridge but it was called Salem Street from Charter to Prince Street.
 The name of Salem Street extended over the whole lane in 1824 and today Salem is lined with many of the North End’s famous restaurants and bakeries.

 Back Street disappeared from 1824 until the construction of Beacon Street in the 19th century.
 Beacon Street runs along the dam created to separate the mud flats of the Back Bay from the Charles River.
 The backs of the houses on its north side looked out on the embankment that ran down from the dam to the river.
 That meant they also had a desirable river view and fresh breezes.